Fort Mose: Fort Mose

 In 1738, Governor Montiano ordered construction of the Gracia Real de Santa Teresa de Mose military fort, about 2 mi north of St. Augustine.
 Any fugitive slaves discovered by the Spanish were directed to head there.
 If they accepted Catholicism and were baptized with Christian names, and those capable served in the colonial militia, the Spanish treated them as free.
 The military leader at the fort, who had since 1726 been the appointed captain of the free black militia at St. Augustine, was a Mandinga born in the Gambia region of Africa, and baptized as Francisco Menéndez.
 He had been captured by slave traders and shipped across the Atlantic to the colony of Carolina, from where, he, like many other black enslaved persons, escaped and sought refuge in Spanish Florida.
 His status as a leader was solidified with the Spanish colonial authorities when he helped defend the city from a British attack led by John Palmer in 1728, and distinguished himself by his bravery.
 He was the de facto leader of the maroon community at Mose.

 Fort Mose was the first free black settlement legally sanctioned in what would become the United States, and had a population of about 100.
 The village had a wall around it with dwellings inside, as well as a church and an earthen fort.

+Fort Mose's location on the small tidal channel called Mose Creek (Caño Mose) (now generally referred to as Robinson Creek) gave the Mose settlers access to the estuarine mud flats, oyster bars, salt marshes, and other tidal creeks of the Tolomato River, or North River, which joins the Matanzas River to form Matanzas Bay, St. Augustine's harbor.
+This tidal estuary was a rich source of food.
+Analysis of faunal remains found at the site by the team zooarchaeologist Elizabeth Reitz indicated that the Mose villagers had a diet very similar to that of the nearby Indian communities, with a heavy dependence on marine proteins and wild foods.

 Word of the settlement of free blacks at Mose reached the British colonies of South Carolina and Georgia, and attracted escaping slaves.
 Fellow blacks and their Indian allies helped runaways flee southward to Florida.
 The Spanish colony needed skilled laborers, and the freedmen strengthened St. Augustine's military forces.
-In 1738 the Spanish governor established the runaways in their own fortified town (officially known as Gracia Real de Santa Teresa de Mose, but usually referred to simply as "Mose" in governmental documents of the period).
-This administrative action followed the example of colonial governments in the Caribbean, enabling the Spanish to hold and populate territory threatened by the Carolinians.

 The existence of Fort Mose is believed to have helped inspire the Stono Rebellion in September 1739.
 This was led by slaves who were "fresh from Africa".
-During the Stono revolt, several dozen Africans believed to be from the Kingdom of Kongo tried to reach Spanish Florida.
-Some were successful, and they rapidly adjusted to life there, as they were already baptized Catholics (Kongo was a Catholic nation) and spoke Portuguese.
+During the Stono revolt, several dozen Africans believed to be from the Portuguese-influenced Kingdom of Kongo tried to reach Spanish Florida.
+Some were successful, and they rapidly adjusted to life there as they spoke Portuguese and were already baptized Catholics due to the fact that Catholicism was the state religion of Kongo.
+Further north, a similar rebellion was alleged by British colonists against enslaved Africans in the New York Conspiracy of 1741, which led to the public execution of several accused civilians.